 **** The ECTP program has been discontinued as of 2/1/2018 ****

 The ECTP home buyer assistance program is offered through the California Housing Finance Agency (CalHFA).
 ECTP gives eligible teachers, support staff, administrators, food service, and janitors who are first time homebuyers for down payment assistance in the form of a silent second deferred payment junior loan.

 The assistance can be in the form of down payment or closing costs up to $15,000 in high cost counties.

-To be eligible for the California Extra Credit Teacher Home Buying Program, you must be employed by a K-12 public school, Charter School, couty/continuation school, or by tthe school district.
+To be eligible for the California Extra Credit Teacher Home Buying Program, you must be employed by a K-12 public school, Charter School, county/continuation school, or by the school district.

 CalHERO Teacher Home Loan

-CalHERO is an EXCLUSIVE home loan for teachers and educators.
+CalHERO is an EXCLUSIVE home loan for teachers, educators, and school employees/staff at private and public schools, colleges, and universities.
 CalHERO was developed to provide an alternative home loan benefit for CalSTRS members.
 Ever since the CalSTRS program administrator and master servicer chose to not renew their home loan program.

 CalHERO eligible borrowers can combine other assistance assistance programs with the CalHERO home loan to further reduce funds needed for closing on a purchase.

 - Discounted interest rates